 You may also like

-All Palestine Papers summaries published by permission of al-Jazeera’s Transparency Unit.
+All Palestine Papers summaries are published by permission of al-Jazeera’s Transparency Unit.

 Egyptian plan of unspecified origin that details thoughts and proposed directives and benchmarks regarding Phase I of Roadmap implementation.
 The work plan describes frank Egyptian sentiments, positive and negative, on Palestinian performance and the best way to execute the Roadmap objectives.
 The plan expresses a desire to ensure multinational task forces work on their objectives and leave matters regarding handling/dismantling groups like Al-Aqsa Brigades to traditional security chiefs and the political leadership; overall it gives Palestinians more credit, leverage and authority in handling matters.